Dashboard

 Even GPT-4 and Claude, despite their remarkable capabilities, face fundamental limitations without structured access to external information:

 Fixed Knowledge Cutoffs: Most models have training data that ends months or years ago.
-Ask about recent events or newly created company policies, and they simply don't know—or worse, they guess based on outdated information.
+Ask about recent events or newly created company policies, and they simply don't know.
+If you press these models, the results are even worse; they guess based on outdated information and pass it off as fact.

 Limited Context Windows: Every model can only process a finite amount of text at once (typically 6,000-32,000 words).
-This means you can't simply include all potentially relevant information in your prompt.
+This means you can't simply include all potentially relevant information in your prompt; if your conversation goes on for too long, the context you provided at the beginning of the conversation can be forgotten.

 The Integration Nightmare

-If you've tried connecting AI models to real-world data sources, you've likely encountered what developers call "integration spaghetti"—a tangled mess of custom connectors, each built specifically for one data source and one AI system.
+If you've tried connecting AI models to real-world data sources, you've likely encountered what developers call "integration spaghetti."
+This is a tangled mess of custom connectors, each built specifically for one data source and one AI system.

 The M × N Problem

 This fragmentation creates what engineers call the "M × N integration problem."
 If you have M different AI systems and N data sources, you potentially need M × N separate integrations.
-Three AI models connecting to four tools could require twelve separate integration projects!
+These numbers can get out of hand pretty quickly; consider that only three AI models connecting to four tools could require twelve separate integration projects!

 Understanding Key Concepts